advin4603/counting_r/README.md

 # Counting R's in Strawberry

-This repo contains accompanying code for my work in investigating how llms fail at counting r's in strawberry.
+This repo contains accompanying code for the paper Counting R’s In Strawberries: Investigating The Unreliability Of LLMs In Counting Letters In Words

 ## Usage